kelvinz/code-notes/courses/spark_docs.md

 Panning the screen returns a value based on the 2D X and Y coordinates of the finger movements.
 The value returned differs depending on the size of the screen used.
 	reset + enabled => gesture state + 2d offset + 2d position

+*screen tap and hold*
+Use the Screen Tap and Hold patch to make something happen while the screen is pressed for over half a second.
+	enabled => gesture state + 2d position*